It is university time!

 Friends either make you or they break you.
 When you are in university there is a very great opportunity for you to make life changing events that completely ruin you.
 Stay away from bad people.
 Have people who fill your life with good ideas.
 A YouTuber, Amy Landino calls these people your “Personal Board of Advisors.”
 I would strongly encourage you to keep checking who is on this board quite often (every month or 2 or

-Try finding YouTubers or podcasters who make your life better.
+Try finding YouTubers or podcasters who fill your mind with wisdom

 Vusi Thembekwayo (YouTuber – Vusi Thembekwayo & MygrowthfundSA) – Motivation, really good English and a lot of nuggets for entrepreneurs.

-Patrice Washington (Podcaster – Redefining Wealth Podcast) – How to chase purpose without ever chasing money.
+Patrice Washington (Podcaster – Redefining Wealth Podcast) – How to chase purpose in a Godly manner.